Google Rating

 Veneers are typically used for cosmetic purposes.
 For example, they can cover up minor imperfections, such as chips or cracks.
 Veneers are also sometimes used to change the shape or colour of your teeth.

 On the other hand, crowns are usually recommended for more significant dental problems.
-For example, if you have a tooth that is severely decayed or damaged tooth, a crown can help restore its function and strength.
+For example, if you have a tooth that is severely decayed or damaged, a crown can help restore its function and strength.
 Crowns can also be used to support a dental bridge.

 Veneers are less invasive than crowns and can often be completed in just one or two dental visits.
 On the other hand, crowns require more extensive work and may need to be custom-made for your mouth.